vlfeat/matconvnet/doc/site/docs/pretrained.md

     here is the FCN-8s part of this network (without CRF-RNN, while trained with 10 iterations CRF-RNN).

-### ImageNet ILSVRC classification
+## ImageNet ILSVRC classification

-These modesl arte trained to perform classification in the ImageNet ILSVRC challenge data:
+These modesl are trained to perform classification in the ImageNet ILSVRC challenge data.

 -   **GoogLeNet** model imported from the
     [Princeton version](http://vision.princeton.edu/pvt/GoogLeNet/)